 Students in their 4th and 5th year may be supervised by other licensed professionals if approved by the Practicum Coordinator.
-Supervision by other professionals require meeting with the Practicum Coordinator (who must be licensed) regularly to oversee these experiences.
-The faculty coordinators for each practicum maintain ongoing relationships with supervisors and are responsible for the overall coordination and monitoring of practicum training.
+Supervision by other professionals require meeting with the Practicum Coordinator (who is licensed) regularly to oversee these experiences.
+The faculty coordinators maintain ongoing relationships with supervisors and are responsible for the overall coordination and monitoring of practicum training.
 The A-DCT serves as the overall coordinator for practicum training experiences.